Politics

 ADVERTISEMENT

-The bill Dunleavy signed on Friday had passed during the final day of the legislative session.
+The bill Dunleavy signed Friday had passed during the final day of the legislative session.
 It empowered the Alaska education department to adopt temporary regulations to ensure the correspondence program allotments could continue to be paid out to parents.

 The law is set to expire in July 2025, meaning the department is only required to collect the information for a few months.

-Soldotna Republican Rep. Justin Ruffridge, the co-chair of the House Education Committee who took a leading role in crafting the correspondence legislation, said Friday he hoped the report would confirm his assumption that the vast majority of parents use the allotments to cover the cost of homeschooling materials and private lessons as allowed by law, rather than for private school tuition.
+Soldotna Republican Rep. Justin Ruffridge, the co-chair of the House Education Committee who took a leading role in crafting the correspondence legislation, said Friday that he hoped the report would confirm his assumption that the vast majority of parents use the allotments to cover the cost of homeschooling materials and private lessons as allowed by law, rather than for private school tuition.
 He said the report could provide “accountability” for a public funding stream that was revealed to be opaque.

 “That’s what I heard from people on both sides of the aisle — ‘We’re asking these questions and not finding a lot of answers.
 Is there a way to improve accountability with state funds?’”
 Ruffridge said.